koalacreations/kCharge-Control/backend/API Specification.md

 * `startVoltage` voltage of the cell when discharging commenced in mV.
 * `endVoltage` voltage of the cell when discharging completed in mV.
 * `endTemperature` temperature of the cell when discharging completed in degrees Celsius.
+* `startTemperature` temperature of the cell when charging started in degrees Celsius.
 * `dcResistance` and `acResistance` is the internal resistance of the cell in milli Ohms.
 Set to `null` if not available.
 * `capacity` capacity of the cell when discharging completed in mAh.
 * Data objects (mainly used for generating graphs, **may** be an empty array):